stfc/PSyclone/doc/developer_guide/developers.rst

 - the only unary operator currently supported is '-' and the subject of this unary operator must be a literal.

-The current implementation is not able to deal with variables local to a region (which the SIR expects), as, in Fortran, the standard scope of a local variable is the whole routine, not a sub-region of code.

 The current implementation also outputs text rather than running Dawn directly.
 This text needs to be pasted into another script in order to run Dawn, see :ref:`user_guide:nemo-eg4-sir` the NEMO API example 4.